DR. FAUSTINO BERNADETT SUPPORTS AND ADVISES COVID-19 CONTAINMENT AND RECOVERY EFFORTS

 Medical Reserve Corps of Los Angeles: He registered with the Medical Reserve Corps of Los Angeles, an organization asking physicians to assist during the COVID-19 pandemic.

 Mask Donations: Dr. Bernadett and his wife contacted a local garment manufacturer to ask if they could manufacture masks – the first 5,000 of which he and his wife committed to purchasing.
-Since then, the company has begun producing masks as part of the Los Angeles LA Protect initiative, with masks now on their way to clinics, nursing homes, isolated seniors, front line workers at grocery stores, and teachers.
+Since then, the company has begun producing masks as part of the Los Angeles LA Protect initiative, with masks now on their way to clinics, nursing homes, isolated seniors, front-line workers at grocery stores, and teachers.

-Encouraging Mask Wearing Among Youth: Early on, Dr. Bernadett anticipated that some young people may be resistant to the idea of wearing masks.
+Encouraging Mask Wearing Among Youth: Early on, Dr. Bernadett anticipated that some young people might be resistant to the idea of wearing masks.
 He subsequently reached out to teens and young adults to gather ideas on how to best influence young people to wear masks in public.
 He also contacted social media influencers who committed to posting pictures and videos of themselves wearing masks online, including a TikTok video challenge.

 Ventilator Production: Dr. Bernadett is advising, in a volunteer capacity, a company that currently produces pediatric ventilators and is looking to shift production to adult ventilators using a design reliant on previously-approved FDA parts.
 Production is estimated to begin in June of this year.